Good replacements for Flavorful include Dijon Mustard, Yellow Mustard, Honey Mustard, Spicy Brown Mustard, and Stone-Ground Mustard.

 The texture of Dijon mustard is smooth and creamy, making it a good choice for spreading on sandwiches or using as a dip.

-When substituting Dijon mustard for Creole mustard, it is important to keep the ratio of acid to fat in mind.
+When substituting Dijon mustard for Creole mustard, it is important to keep the ratio of acid to fat in mind - or compare whole-grain mustard swap options for texture to find a similar balance.

 Dijon mustard is considerably more acidic than Creole mustard, so you may need to add a bit more fat (such as olive oil) to balance out the flavors.